epfl-ada/ada-2022-project-nada/README.md

 <!---
 A list of research questions you would like to address during the project.
 --->
- 1. **Really less is more?** in other words, is Apple's marketing strategy a winning strategy?
- 2. How does the coverage of Apple compare with the competitors through time?
+ 1. How does the coverage of Apple compare with the competitors through time?
 In particular, how many videos and channels cover Apple smartphones compared to its competitors, and how does this trend change over time?
- 3. How do different marketing strategies affect the content of YouTube through time?
- 4. What makes a video of a smartphone from a specific company more interesting than another from the same company?
-Is it related to the words used in the titles?
+ 2. Does Apple's "Less is More" Marketing Strategy work?

 <a name="additional-datasets"></a>
 ## Additional Datasets :bookmark_tabs: